JuniperPhoton/CaptureEventInteraction/README.md

 > When using ``AVCaptureEventInteraction`` on iOS 17.2, the events will be triggered only if the camera session is running.

+NOTE:

+> There is a [new API](https://developer.apple.com/documentation/SwiftUI/View/onCameraCaptureEvent(isEnabled:primaryAction:secondaryAction:)) on iOS 18.
+Prefer to use that API on iOS 18 or above.

 ## Usage

 Using `CaptureEventInteraction` is straightforward: